segovro/Community-Currency/README.md

 However, the indicator is not used mechanically to take any decision through an algorithm, for example authorize a credit.
 We assume always a human intermediation to interpret the results.

 #Functions
-##acceptMember
+##function acceptMember
-the community account can accept accounts as members
-a community can opt to name the community account as member or not and therefore give credits or not from that account
+the community account can accept accounts as members.
+The Community should ensure the unique correspondence to a real person a community can opt to name itself member or not and therefore give credits or not _newMember is the address of the new member
-##kickOutMember
-the community account can kick out members
-##newCommunity
+_newAlias is the alias or human readable ID of the new member changed alias, initial balance in CCUs, initial reputation in UoT
+##function kickOutMember
+the community account can kick out members.
+The action deletes all balances _oldMember is the address of the member to be kicked out isMember turned to false, all other account balances to zero, except _CCUs
+##function getBudget
+get Commune budget state
+##function getParameters
+get the currency parameters
+##function getMoneyTotals
+get the monetary Totals
+##function newParameters
+the treasury account can change the currency parameters _newDemurrage is the new demurrage rate. % x 100 _newrewardRate is the new reward rate for successful credits. % x 100 _newIniCCUs is the new initial Community Currency Units given to any new member _newIniR is the new initial Reputation given to any new member new demurrage, reward rate, initial CCUs and initial reputation for new members
+##function newCommune
-the treasury account can change the community delegate address
+the treasury account can change to a new community address _newCommunity is the new address holding the Community permissions new community address
-##newParameters
-the treasury account can change the currency parameters
-##newTreasury
+##function newTreasury
-the community delegate account can change the treasury address
+the community account can change to a new treasury address _newTreasury is the new address holding the Community permissions new treasury address
-##mintAssignCCUs
-the treasury account can issue as much communityCurrency it likes and send it to any Member
-warning: it increases the monetary mass
-##mintAssignReputation
-the community account can issue as much Reputation it likes and send it to any Member
-##transfer
+##function setNewBudget
+set new rolling Commune budget
+##function setExchange
+set new exchange
+##function creditUpdate
+update the credit status
+check if deadline is over
+if time is over reset credit to zero, deadline to zero if balance is negative the credit was not returned, the money lender balanceReputation is not restored and is penalized with a 20%, as regards the borrower will not be able to make any new transfer until future incomes cover the debts, money lender reputation penalized if balance is not negative the credit was returned, the money lender balanceReputation is restored and is rewardRateed with a 20%, money lender reputation rewarded
+##function transfer
+function make a payment
-make a payment: anybody can make a payment if he has sufficient CCUs and / or credit
+anybody with an ethereum account can make a payment if he has sufficient CCUs in the balance any member can add to the amount available at the balance, what remains unused in the credit line _payee is the account to be credited
-every payment will update the credit status
-##credit
+_payment is the amount in CCUs to be send balance of payee increased balance of sender decreased if necessary, available credit decreased credit information updated pay with the CCUs available at the balance and the credit _available is the spending limit of an account, given the account balance in _CCUs and the _credit
+##function credit
+function authorize a credit
 only members can authorize or get a credit
-##monitorWallet
-if you are authorized it gives you the account data.
-The community account has access to all accounts
-- _communityCUnits
-- _credit
-- _deadline
-- _moneyLender
-- _reputation
-- _unitsOfTrust
-- _isMember
-- _last
-- _gdpActivity
-##accessMyWallet
+_borrower is the address of the credit borrower _credit is the amount of the credit line in CCUs _daysAfter is the deadline of the credit line in number of days from today
+##function monitorWallet
+monitor Wallet
-authorize monitoring my wallet to a particular account.
-Normally, the authorization to monitor own accounts is given to a candidate money lender.
-During a credit, only the money lender and the community have access.
+the borrower candidate has given access to monitor all relevant parameters of his account to the money lender the community can also monitor all accounts
+_monitored is the address to be monitored
+_getCCUs is the balance in CCUs
+_getCredit is the remaining credit
+_getDeadline is the credit deadline
+_getMoneyLender is the address of the current money lender or the candidate money lender _getUnitsOfTrust is the cost in reputation of the credit _getIsMember is boolean if the account is a member _getAlias is the alias
+_getReputation is the reputation in UoTs
+_getLast is the date of the last transaction
+##function accessMyWallet
+authorize monitoring
+##function claimHours
+claim Hours to paid from Community
+##function payHours
+the Commune pays Hours
+##function payFunding
+a Commoner pays CrowdFunding
+##function payExpenses
+the Commune pays Expenses